 Becoming a registered nurse

-Through the Master of Science in Nursing: Entry-Level, you'll become eligible to take the National Council Licensure Exam (NCLEX-RN) and prepare for a career as a registered nurse (you'll also be eligible for certification as a public health nurse).
+Through the MSN: Entry-Level option, you'll become eligible to take the National Council Licensure Exam (NCLEX-RN) and prepare for a career as a registered nurse (you'll also be eligible for certification as a public health nurse).

 Nurses will continue to be among the professions in greatest demand in Minnesota and nationally.
 Long-term career prospects and earnings potential are well above average.

 Entry-level nursing master's programs are a relatively new feature in the "pre-licensure" nursing education landscape, traditionally served by undergraduate nursing degree programs.
 Like undergraduate programs, entry-level master's prepares students to take the same NCLEX examination for entry into careers as registered nurses.
 But leading healthcare employers are noticing a difference — master's-prepared nurses are gaining a reputation for high levels of clinical excellence, critical thinking, communication and leadership potential.
 They are valued for their diverse life and educational experiences and the rigor of their graduate-level education.